Page Table of Contents

 I recently installed a 9000 BTU unit and made a video along with a post showing how I install a Senville unit which is here.

 Mini splits come pre-charged with refrigerant that is released after the line set is vacuumed out.

 Even though someone could be hired to install it this is also perfect for the home Do-it-Yourselfer (DIY).

 Tools will be needed if you do it yourself such as a vacuum pump and HVAC gauges but these can be picked up cheap compared to the cost of hiring a HVAC tech.

 A handy person combined with all the YouTube videos out there most likely can install a mini split in a day or two.

-Read Here For How How I Installed a Senville Unit
+Read Here For How I Installed a Senville Unit

-Of course someone can be hired to install the system and this may be the best option for most people.
+Of course someone can be hired to install the system and this may be the best option for many people.

 If you do decide to install a mini split yourself the most difficult thing will possibly be the wiring.